Fakepng/audioAndVisual/README.md

 1. Run `exifRemover.exe`
 2. At first prompt, enter the path to the folder containing the files to be exif removed

 ---

+## owner

+> Mass rename file **_Version: 0.0.1_**

+### How to use

+1. Run `owner.exe`
+2. At first prompt, enter the path to the folder containing the files to be renamed
+3. At second prompt, enter the section of the file name to be renamed[^3]
+4. At third prompt, enter the owner name for the section of the file name

+#### Notes

+[^3]: If left blank, owner name will be added to the front of the file name.

+---